 We live in a world where some of us expect instant gratification.
-In a blink of an eyelid we have the information we need at our fingertips, through the internet.
-We work things out.
+In a blink of an eye we have the information we need at our fingertips through the wide world web.

-We don’t have to write drawn-out letters to communicate anymore with family or friends.
+We don’t have to write drawn-out letters to communicate with family or friends anymore.
 If we have access to a computer we can e-mail, quickly and efficiently.
-We’ve moved on as far as technology is concerned.
+Through technology we move forward.

-We’ve come to expect.
-Of course, that’s positive, but the flip side is that we’ve come to expect these things.
-We have in effect, created a niche for us sort our life out through the latest technology; and whilst that tends to work out for us because it’s not difficult to do, we think we can do the same thing in our relationships.
+But in doing so, we’ve come to expect.
+Technology is positive, but the flip side is that we continue to expect things at our fingertips.
+Whilst we have created a niche for ourselves through the latest technology and that works because it’s not difficult to do, we tend to think we can do the same in our relationships.

-Forget instant gratification that will come and go and is of no intrinsic value.
-We should look further at how we can be more patient; how we can be more kind; how we can be more understanding so that we solely focus on what’s important, who and what matters to us most in our life.
+Instead we should look at how we can be more patient, how we can be more kind, how we can be more understanding, who and what matters to us most in our life.

 Perhaps it’s now time to change the way we think.